 Guidelines for Journal Authors

-Journal articles of up to 5,000 words will in general
+Journal articles will in general be derived from original

-be derived from original research.
-They go beyond the review or
+research.
+They go beyond the review or summary of existing thinking

-summary of existing thinking to develop a substantive reasoned
+to develop a substantive reasoned argument.
+In keeping with the

-argument.
-In keeping with the breadth of our mission, we encourage
+breadth of our mission, we encourage articles that stretch prevailing

-nature of, and relationships between research, advocacy, and civic
+research, advocacy, and civic discourse.

 You should write in a clear, direct style appropriate for an informed